-Most frst time home buyers are looking to find a move-in ready home that doesn’t require extensive renovation efforts.
-However, there are still a significant number of people who don’t imagine just finding their dream home, but instead, envision creating it themselves.
+Most first time buyers are looking to find a move-in ready home that doesn’t require extensive renovation efforts.
+But a significant number of people don’t imagine just finding their dream home; they want to create it themselves.

-A fixer-upper is a safer bet for someone with prior homeownership experience, someone with cash or liquid assets, or someone who has tried and true handiwork experience if they plan on doing it themselves.
+A fixer-upper is a relatively safe bet for someone with prior homeownership experience, someone with cash or liquid assets, or someone who has tried and true handiwork experience if they plan on doing it themselves...provided they feel they've weighed the pros and cons.

-If you find yourself interested in buying a fixer upper, be sure you know what you’re signing on to for before you sign those papers.
+If you find yourself interested in buying a fixer upper, and it's your first go-round buying a house, be sure you know what you’re signing on to before you sign those papers.

 Do the math